AbhijeetKrishnan/abhijeetkrishnan.github.io/_posts/2021-05-16-elementalizing-names-for-breaking-bad.md

 }
 ```

-I can imagine the showrunners might want to focus the more dramatic elemental symbols (i.e. the
+I can imagine the show runners might want to focus the more "dramatic" elemental symbols (i.e. the
 two-character ones) on the first-billed cast displayed first (e.g. assigning `Br` to *Bryan
 Cranston* instead of *Betsy Brandt*).
 I can also imagine one might want to iterate through multiple
 assignments to find something more appropriate than the first one returned (I don't know how the